ChuckD013/Power-Apps/Canvas_Apps/Manage_Individual_User_Security_Roles/readme.md

 A local table named Environments must be created in order for the app to work properly across multiple environments.
 You could also hardcode the necessary data (App.OnStart) if this will only operate in a single environment.
 The following columns are required:
   - Name - Name of the environment (i.e. Development, Test, Production)
-  - Environment ID - The ID of the target environment.
+  - Environment ID - The ID of the target environment

 ## Usage